 The output of the AVD comparator is directly readable by the application software through a real time status bit (AVDF) in the SICSR register.
 This bit is read only.

-Caution: The AVD function is active only if the LVD is enabled through the option byte (see Section 13.1 on page 188).
+Caution: The AVD function is active only if the LVD is enabled through the option byte.

-5.4.2.1 Monitoring the V{DD} Main Supply
+6.4.2.1 Monitoring the V{DD} Main Supply

 This mode is selected by clearing the AVDS bit in the SICSR register.